pseuxide/pseuxide.github.io/_posts/2024-06-10-defeating_a_heavily_obfuscated_keygenme_binary.md

 Even though the obfuscator is open-source software, I thought it would be boring to just peek at its code and take advantage of it, so I haven't looked at it.

-> The key verification logic for this program is actually straightforward when viewed in a debugger. **However, I believe the author intended this to be a fun challenge with obfuscation**, so I won't take the easiest route by simply tracing back from the final cmp instruction.
+> Spoiler alert！: The key verification logic in this program is actually straightforward when viewed in a debugger. **However, I believe the author intended this to be a fun challenge with obfuscation**, so I won't take the easiest route by simply tracing back from the final cmp instruction.
 Instead, mess around with the obfuscation on purpose in this blog post! lol
 {: .prompt-warning }

 ## The program